What does it take to be a member of the Great Britain hockey team?

 Great Britain Hockey - the organisation - is responsible for the preparation, selection and performance of the men’s and women’s GB hockey squads and their participation in the Olympic Games and other competitions and tournaments.
 Ultimately, it is the body charged with delivering Olympic success for the sport of hockey.

 For an Olympic Games, Great Britain Hockey nominates its squads to the British Olympic Association, the National Olympic Committee for Great Britain.
 Our athletes, coaches and support staff then compete at the Games for Great Britain under the banner of the wider Team GB, run by the BOA.
-At London 2012, the British hockey players will be part of the largest British contingent of 550 athletes.
+At London 2012, the British hockey players were part of the largest ever British contingent of athletes at 550.

-Great Britain's world ranking is that of the nominated country, which for the 2012-2016 Olympic cycle, is England.
+Great Britain's world ranking is that of the nominated country which, for the 2016-2020 Olympic cycle, is England.